-Obstacles start with a maximum of 10 points and faults are subtracted from the ten.
+The pattern starts with a base of 70 points using the + & - system.
 After deducting all faults from a maneuver, the judge should evaluate the execution of the pattern and the horse's overall performance; credit should be given for smoothness, finesse, attitude, quickness and authority of performing various maneuvers.